Symbicort Turbohaler is a preventer inhaler used to help people manage their asthma symptoms.

 - To take the treatment hold it slightly away from your mouth

-- Breathe out gently between your teeth then close your mouth.
+- Breathe out gently between your teeth.

 - Put the Symbicort Turbohaler mouthpiece between your teeth making sure not to chew or bite on the mouthpiece

 - Next, breathe in hard and deep through your mouth